apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.executor.userClassPathFirst</code></td>
+  <td><code>spark.driver.userClassPathFirst, spark.executor.userClassPathFirst</code></td>
   <td>false</td>
   <td>
-    (Experimental) Whether to give user-added jars precedence over Spark's own jars when loading classes in Executors.
+    (Experimental) Whether to give user-added jars precedence over Spark's own jars when loading classes in the driver or in the executors.
 This feature can be used to mitigate conflicts between Spark's dependencies and user dependencies.
 It is currently an experimental feature.
   </td>
 </tr>
 <tr>